lbensaad/quran-checksum/README.md

-# Ancient Digital Checksum: Mathematical Structure in the Quran
+# Digital Checksum in Ancient Text

-**TL;DR: A 1400-year-old text appears to implement the same error-detection principles we use in modern computing—without requiring any extra space for the checksum data.**
+**A 1400-year-old text appears to implement the same error-detection principles we use in modern computing—without requiring any extra space for the checksum data.**

 ## The Challenge